adlnlp/K-MHaS/README.md

 ## Citation
 If you use the dataset, please cite this our paper [K-MHaS: A Multi-label Hate Speech Detection Dataset in Korean Online News Comment](https://arxiv.org/pdf/2208.10684.pdf) accepted by [COLING2022](https://coling2022.org/).
 ```
-This will be updated once the conference link is available online.
+This will be updated once the conference citation link is available online.
 ```